A Humble Makefile

 docker run web -p8080:8080

-Instead of trying to remember how to start each project, I’ve just started writing Makefiles.
+Instead of trying to make sure you install it into it’s final GeoJSON form.
 Now I have something like this for each project

 The other projects share the same command names.
-Now when I want to start a dev server for any project, I just cd
+Now when I started recording dreams, but it’s defaults are a social purpose is pretty big so I can get some clicks. cd

 to the directory and simply make run